 The Great American Home Movie™

 What is even more amazing is that all across the country, Americans captured these precious moments as they happened on 8mm and 16mm motion picture film – the Greatest Generation, the parents of the Baby Boomers, documented this "Coming of Age" period in American history.
 This is the context and cinematic canvas for The Great American Home Movie – a feature-length documentary shot by parents, grandparents, aunts and uncles, and yes, even their children.

-Added to these iconic images is our American landscape – small towns, big cities, suburbs, farms, schools, roads and highways; city parks, national parks, zoos, and monuments.
-These scenes, and thousands of others, comprise the single, constant theme that ties The Great American Home Movie together.
-Kids swinging on a rope into the river on a hot summer day or Mom setting out a picnic lunch in the park – true classic images of Americans at play.
-Multiply these by the more than thirty-year chronological time-span of this documentary and the very ordinary becomes truly extraordinary!
-Hanley has rescued, edited, and woven together these incredible, priceless images, and then, he sets it all to the music that changed America: "Elvis, The Beatles, Beach Boys, Rolling Stones, Simon and Garfunkel, The Mamas and Papas, Sonny and Cher, Credence Clearwater Revival, Crosby, Stills, Nash and Young, Sly and The Family Stone, The Band, The Monkees, and so many more.
+Added to these iconic images is our American landscape - small towns, big cities, suburbs, farms, schools, roads and highways; city parks, national parks, zoos, and monuments.
+These scenes, and thousands of others, comprise the single, constant theme that ties The Great American Home Movie together: the American experience.
+Multiply these iconic images by the more than thirty-year chronological time-span of this documentary and the very ordinary becomes truly extraordinary!
+Hanley has rescued, edited, and woven together these incredible, priceless images with real live accounts of those days by the Americans who lived it.
+Everything is set to a lush musical score by Composer/Songwriter Steve Dorff.

+The Great American Home Movie™